-Original Medicare typically does not include routine dental benefits, such as dental exams, cleanings, fillings, crowns and bridges.
-These are not covered benefits under Medicare.
+Original Medicare (Part A for hospital coverage and Part B for medical coverage) typically does not include routine dental coverage, such as dental exams, cleanings, fillings, crowns, and bridges.
+There are, however, some exceptions to this rule.

-- If you have a disease involving the jaw, Medicare might cover a dental tooth extraction that is directly caused by the disease.
+For example, it you suffer an accident that results in damage to the jaw, Medicare would cover the medical reconstruction of the jaw.
+Or if you have a disease involving the jaw, Original Medicare might cover a tooth extraction that is directly caused by the disease.

-- For emergency and complicated dental procedures that require a hospital stay, Medicare Part A would cover the hospital stay, but Medicare would not cover the dental procedure.
+For emergency and complicated dental procedures that require a hospital stay, Medicare Part A covers the hospital stay but not the dental procedure.

-- If you're about to have a kidney or heart transplant or other complicated procedure that requires a preliminary dental exam, Medicare will cover the dental exam either under Medicare Part A or Medicare Part B, depending on whether the dental exam was performed by hospital staff or an in-office physician.
+If you're having a kidney or heart transplant or another complicated procedure that requires a preliminary dental exam, Medicare covers the dental exam either under Medicare Part A or Medicare Part B, depending on whether the dental exam is performed by hospital staff or an in-office physician.

-Since routine dental coverage is not available under Original Medicare, you are generally responsible for the full amount of your dental care unless you have other dental insurance.
-Here are a few suggested dental options for Medicare recipients:
+Since routine dental coverage is not available under Original Medicare, you are generally responsible for the full cost of your dental care unless you have other dental insurance.

-You can purchase independent dental coverage.
-You can shop online at www.ehealthinsurance.com to learn about and buy an individual dental insurance plan.
-Or, you may have group dental insurance available to you if you or your spouse are employed.
-Be sure to read the plan designs carefully and select a dental plan that appeals to you.
+For complete dental coverage, you can shop online at www.ehealthinsurance.com to learn about and buy an individual dental insurance plan that fits your personal needs.
+You may also have group dental insurance available, if either you or your spouse is employed.
+Be sure to read the plans carefully.
 Some dental plans require you to stay within a network of dental care providers.
-This is especially good if your current dental care provider is in the plan's network.
-The premiums may be a bit higher for this type of dental plan, but are offset by lower out-of-pocket costs like co-pays, coinsurance and deductibles.
-That's because network dentists usually agree to charge discounted rates to members of the dental plan.
-Other plans allow you to go to any licensed dental professional, but you may pay more at the time of service.
+The premiums may be a bit higher for this type of plan, but the costs are offset by lower out-of-pocket fees, like copayments, coinsurance, and deductibles, mainly because network dentists usually agree to charge discounted rates to members of the dental plan.
+Other plans let you go to any licensed dental professional, but you may have to pay more at the time of service.